RopleyIT/DigitalFilters/Butterworth.md

-# Butterworth Filters
+# Analogue and Digital Filters

-Butterworth filters are used in electronic analogue circuits to filter out unwanted frequencies from signals, such as audio streams.
-By taking an analogue Butterworth filter design and applying some standard transformations to it, it can be used to implement the equivalent digital filter, filtering a stream of samples in a computer, for example.
+Analogue filters are used in analogue electronic circuits to filter out unwanted frequencies from signals, such as audio streams.
+In this form, they are usually implemented with capacitors, inductors and resistors, often with operational amplifiers at lower frequencies to preserve gain.
+By taking an analogue filter design and applying some standard transformations to it, it can be used to implement the equivalent digital filter, filtering a continuous,equally-spaced stream of samples in a computer, for example.

-The noteworthy characteristic of the Butterworth filter is that it is 'maximally flat in the passband'.
+A number of well known analogue filter families exist, with names such as Butterworth, Bessel, Tchebyshev or Elliptical.
+The noteworthy characteristic of the best known of these, th Butterworth filter, is that it is 'maximally flat in the passband'.
 This means that over the range of frequencies it is not attenuating, the ratio of input to output signal amplitude stays pretty constant.
-The rate at which it increases the attenuation of the signal as the frequency deviates away from the passband is determined by the 'order' of the filter.
+For each of these analogue filters, the rate at which they increase the attenuation of the signal as the frequency deviates away from the passband is determined by the 'order' of the filter.

-There is brilliant literature on the maths used to design Butterworth filters available on the Web.
+There is brilliant literature on the maths used to design analogue filters, such as the Butterworth filters, available on the Web.
 We are not going to reregurgitate that here, but some good links to introductory and topical material are given.

 - Introduction to Laplacian mathematics as used in filter design: